ecshreve/backend-playground/README.md

 - [ ] Maybe try an AI static site generator to spin up a quick UI
 - [?]
 Iterate on prebuilding the devcontainer image, what's the best way to do that?
 ---
+- [x] Audit tasks.toml and update the README
 - [x] Add an edge between User and Todo
 - [x] Populate the database with dummy seed data
 - [x] Generate a GraphQL API with ent